interplanetary-lab/smart-contracts/docs/ERC721Upgradeable/ERC721RoundsUpgradeable.md

 Parameters:
 - `to`: The wallet to transfer new tokens

-- `amount`: The number of tokens to mint
+- `tokenIds`: Array of all minted ids